Skip to content

 Things to see in Beningbrough Hall

 Explore what to expect visiting the historic rooms on the ground floor, from feats of engineering, striking architecture and symbolic pieces of the collection marking moments in time.
-Find out more about the recent work on the hall and what is coming next in the Reddihough Galleries.
+Find out about the current exhibition in the Reddihough Galleries - The Botanicial World of Mary Delany.

 Colourful botanical paper cuts of a sunflower and a poppy on a black background